saurabh-jain-jukin/suman-assignment-ui/README.md

 ## Development server

+Run the application using `npm start` as candidate configured a proxy for frontend application to direct API call to backend application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding